Yogurt Starter Troubleshooting FAQ

 Q. Why is my yogurt thinner than store-bought yogurt?

 A. Store-bought yogurts generally contain thickeners.
 Drain whey or add thickeners to homemade yogurt to achieve similar thickness.
-Details are in this article: How to Thicken and Flavor Homemade Yogurt.
+Details are in this article: How to Thicken Homemade Yogurt.

 Q. Why is my raw milk yogurt runny?